In Albania we focus on:

 EBRD forecast for Albania’s Real GDP Growth in 2015 2.5%

 - Efforts are under way to improve the investment climate.
-The government has put business environment reforms at the heart of its economic programme and has established a National Economic Council to advise on the most urgent reforms.
-However, the central bank changed its top management in September 2014, and the manner in which this was conducted has brought the independence of the institution into question.
+The government has put business environment reforms at the heart of its economic programme and the EBRD’s Investment Climate and Good Governance Initiative with Albania can be helpful in this regard.